jacg/nain4/doc/src/how-to/build-a-minimal-nain4-app.md

 ## Building the app

-The most basic example of a nain4 app can be found in [templates/basic/src/n4app.cc](../../../templates/basic/src/n4app.cc).
+One of the most basic examples of a nain4 app can be found in [templates/basic/src/n4app.cc](../../../templates/basic/src/n4app.cc).
 Here is the full file:

 ```c++
 {{#include ../../../templates/basic/src/n4app.cc:full_file}}